John A. Haydon: Northern Pacific Railway

 Roberts planned surveys that included crossing the Bitterroot Mountain passes into Missoula, Montana, as well as a Yellowstone River survey.
-Robert's plan was for this last survey to start at Fort Ellis, a United States Army fort, east of present-day Bozeman, Montana, cross over Bozeman Pass and follow the Yellowstone River down stream.
+Robert's plan was for this last survey to start at Fort Ellis, a United States Army fort, east of present-day Bozeman, Montana, cross over Bozeman Pass and follow the Yellowstone River downstream.
 Roberts chose Edward D. Muhlenberg to head up this 1871 railroad survey party for the Yellowstone River portion.
 Muhlenberg ran into numerous difficulties executing the plan and producing maps.
 In November 1871, Roberts joined the effort and reached Muhlenberg's camp on November 8, 1871.
 Roberts continued the survey to the edge of the Lakota hunting grounds near Pompey's pillar on November 11, returning to fort Ellis on November 20, 1871.
 Muhlenberg, however, didn't return until November 28, where the military escort under Captain Edward Ball reported 57 soldiers injured by freezing weather.
 The same winter storm trapped 65 men in another army unit, the 7th infantry, resulting in 22 amputations.

 The following year, 1872, Roberts was not able to start recruiting for the 1872 Western survey until June.
 Haydon had just completed the construction of the Frederick and Pennsylvania Line Railroad and was hired by Roberts.
 On July 23, 1872, Haydon led the railroad survey party from Fort Ellis, a United States Army fort, east of present-day Bozeman, Montana, consisting of Haydon, chief of party, two principal assistants, in charge of the compass and level, together with rodmen, chainmen, and others (altogether 20 men).
 Haydon supply train consisted of almost seventy wagons with rations for 105 days and a small herd of beef cattle.
 Haydon's military escort, commanded by Major Eugene Baker, Second Cavalry, consisting of four companies, 187 men, of the Second Cavalry, and four companies, 189 men, of the Seventh Infantry.

-Haydon's mission was to follow the Yellowstone River down stream to the mouth of Powder River a distance of 310 miles.
-Haydon to meet up with another survey party coming in from Fort Rice in North Dakota on the Missouri river, a distance of over 240 miles to Powder river.
+Haydon's mission was to follow the Yellowstone River downstream to the mouth of Powder River a distance of 310 miles.
+Haydon to meet up with another survey party coming in from Fort Rice in North Dakota on the Missouri River, a distance of over 240 miles to Powder river.

 Haydon was to return from the Powder via the Musselshell River following this river to its source.

 The survey party and military escort proceeded without the benefit of Crow Indian scouts, largely due to rumors of a Sioux-Cheyenne attack or preparations for multiple river crossings with ferry boats.
 Given these difficulties, Haydon had progressed only 155 miles from Fort Ellis, he was still short 125 miles of his destination of the Powder and had not yet gone beyond where Muhlenberg had finished the year before.